adrian77792/Project_3/Project_3/README.md

 - Implemented a hidden sticky sidebar on the left side.
 - Positioned with CSS (position: fixed; and vertical centering).
 - Provides quick access to essential navigation links.

+### Main Container
+- Home page is built inside a main container holding partials.
+- Enhances readability and ensures a modular structure.